Lifailon/SimpleWebFileBrowser/README.md

-# SimpleWebFileManager
+# SimpleWebFileBrowser

-Like http.server but with support for authorization and file uploads using Flask and Fastapi
+Like http.server but with support for authorization and file uploads using Fastapi and Flask.